elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

 #### **[Component] The Ambassador's Litmus Test**

 Having seen the Divine Paradigm, the ambassadors must now assess their own embassy.
 This is not an audit of past failures, but a diagnostic for future alignment.
+Pre-requisite: Do not judge your past by this test; only judge your future intentions.

 Ask yourselves with sincerity:

 *   **The Calendar Test:** Where does the majority of our shared, unscheduled time go?
 Does our calendar reflect a partnership oriented towards Allah, or towards the accumulation of worldly distractions?
 *   **The Budget Test:** After our obligations, where does our discretionary wealth go?
 Does our spending reflect a joint investment in our *Akhirah*, or the pursuit of a fleeting worldly image?